danpopaa/itschool_myfinance/README.md

-This is our repo for the finance stocks app.
+This is the repo for the finance stocks app.
 Please follow below steps in order to get the app running:

 step1: